Frequently Asked Questions

 Is it possible to rent rooms at the Evergreen Centre for community events?

 Yes, the City of Guelph rents out rooms or the auditorium for your group or club meetings or special events.
-Please visit the Services page for details
+Please visit the Services page for details, or make a booking request on the Contact Us page.

 Do I have to be a senior to volunteer at the Evergreen Seniors Community Centre?